-AEMO then performed additional in-sample and out-of-sample model diagnostic checks on the best model selected by LASSO regression.
-Where the best model failed these checks AEMO adjusted the LASSO regression iteratively.
+AEMO then performed additional in-sample and out-of-sample model diagnostic checks on the best model selected by LASSO.
+Where the best model failed these checks AEMO adjusted the LASSO algorithm iteratively.
 AEMO:

-- Inspected the QQ-plots, the residual diagnostics over time and against the x variables to ensure the residuals were random with no discernible patterns that could indicate missing explanatory factors. - Inspected residuals at the relevant ends of demand to ensure that the assumptions for residuals when simulating minimum and maximum demand are relevant and that there is no bias at either ends of extreme demand. - Compared actual against predicted from the half-hourly model. - Compared actual detrended historical minima and maxima against simulated minima and maxima from the model.
+- Performed k-folds out-of-sample cross validation to find the optimal model that trades off between bias and variance. - Inspected the QQ-plots, the residual diagnostics over time and against the x variables to ensure the residuals were random with no discernible patterns that could indicate missing explanatory factors. - Inspected residuals at the relevant ends of demand to ensure that the assumptions for residuals when simulating minimum and maximum demand are relevant and that there is no bias at either ends of extreme demand. - Compared actual against predicted from the half-hourly model. - Compared actual detrended historical minima and maxima against simulated minima and maxima from the model.